stiles/utilityman/README.md

 ## What it does

 - Finds today's game for a team (or uses --gamepk)
-- Streams new at-bats and optionally every pitch
+- Streams new at-bats and optionally every pitch as the game unfolds
 - Prints a compact scoreboard on change or inning transitions
-- Highlights scoring plays
+- Highlights scoring plays in real time
 - If no game is live, prints the last final and the next scheduled game

 ## Outputs